pragal18/Enrichment_of_DBpedia_NIF_Dataset/readme.md

 - NLP task - **SEN** for sentence splitting, **TOK** for Tokenisation, **POS** for Part of speech tagging, **LINK** for enrichment of additional links

-- Instance size - Number of articles for which the NLP task(s) should be performed
+- Instance size - Number of articles for which the NLP task(s) should be performed.
+Default integer is 1.

 - Search - Specify a particular article name for which the NLP Task(s) has to be performed.